aljawmaryt/aljawmaryt/README.md

 - 👀 I’m interested in .. disgan, computres, coding and some stuff about computres.
 - 🌱 I’m currently learning ... coding and disgan
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-My number or email
+My number or email, 2897889965, aljawmaryt@gmail.com
-- 2897889965
-- aljawmaryt@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ fun and fact....
 - I speak Arabic and English.